-Smoke Free Places: In Kenya, smoking is prohibited in public places and workplaces except in specially designated smoking areas.
+Smoke Free Places: Smoking is allowed in designated smoking areas in most public places and workplaces.
 It is unclear whether smoking is prohibited in most means of public transport, including trains, buses, taxis, and aircraft.
-Smoking is allowed in public transportation facilities, such as train and bus stations, in specially designated areas.

 Tobacco Advertising, Promotion and Sponsorship: The law prohibits virtually all forms of advertising, promotion and sponsorship of tobacco products.
 Although financial contributions by the tobacco industry are restricted but not banned, the publicity of any financial contributions is prohibited.

-Tobacco Packaging and Labeling: Health warnings must cover 30 percent of the front and 50 percent of the back of the package and must be displayed in English and Kiswahili languages.
-Currently, text-only warnings are required, although the Ministry of Health may issue pictorial warning requirements.
+Tobacco Packaging and Labeling: Rotating, text-only health warnings must cover 30 percent of the front and 50 percent of the back of the package and must be displayed in English and Kiswahili languages.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.